JBarbosa07/Battle-Simulator-Game/README.md

 corresponding menu (e.g. if the key is "manage" then the method displays the manage menu)
 * Created three sub menus for BattleSimulator: CharacterCreator, CharacterManager, and CombatSystem, which each handle a different area of the BattleSimulator.
 A bidirectional relationship was established between the BattleSimulator and each sub menu so that they each keep track of the same character list.
-Was not able to do the same for the GUI, but the process would be most likely similar
+* Refractored the GUI similarly so that the GUI was divided into multiple "Menu" classes that each displayed/handled a different part of the game (e.g. MainMenu, CreateMenu, ManageMenu, etc.)
 * Fixed inconsistency with the actionPerformed/EventHandler method(s) and made them all accept ActionEvent keys
 * Display method names were made more specific (e.g. displayMainMenu, displayManageMenu, etc)
 * Further methods were extracted from code in CombatSystem to make their purpose more clear (e.g. the code that handled the